 We will now have our Outreach meetings IN PERSON at Hope on the 2nd Thursday of every other month (November, January and so on).
 It will be held 6:30-7:30pm.
 Please have all reports, questions or suggestions to Tori Cooper by the 1st Thursday of the month.
-Our next meeting will be November 9.
+Our next meeting will be May 15.

 Outreach meetings are held the 2nd Thursday of every other month, in person.